The new testament – God’s covenant with all humanity

 However, much more important than questions about time periods and authors is the message from God that we encounter here!

-The entire Old Testament, alongside human history and in particular the history of the people of Israel, is full of prophecies about a coming Messiah, the Savior and King of the world.
+The main theme, however, is the future.
+The entire Old Testament is filled with prophecies about a coming Messiah, the Savior and King of the world.